-If you are driving around a national park looking for animals and your kids get tired or car-sick, why not take a break and stop by the river or at any waterhole you come across.
+If you are driving around a national park looking for animals and your kids get tired or car sick, why not take a break and stop by the river or at any waterhole you come across.
 If you just sit and wait, you might see more animals than by driving around and looking for them.

-14. How expensive is it to go on safari with kids?
+How expensive is it to go on safari with kids?

 As with any trip, the cost can be just as low or as high as you want it to be.
 As I said, one of the cheapest ways to go on safari with a family is by doing a self-drive road trip in South Africa or in Namibia.
-Flights, rental car, and hotels is all you need.
+Flights, rental car, and hotels are all you need.
 Park entrance fees are usually very reasonable, and often free for kids.

-You can also opt to do an organised day game drive, in combination with the self-drive safari.
+You can also opt to do an organized day game drive, in combination with the self-drive safari.
 This is what we usually do.
-Price of these game drives depends on location and duration, and also if you are sharing the vehicle with others.
-It’s usually somewhere between 20 EUR/pp for short shared drives to 50-80 EUR/pp for shared full-day drives, to maybe 100-120 EUR/pp for private day drives.
-Here you can find some organised trips for Kruger NP, Etosha NP, or Addo NP.
-It will give you a good idea of the cost.
+The price of these game drives depends on location and duration, and also if you are sharing the vehicle with others.
+It’s really impossible to give an estimate of the price because so much depends on the location and the tour that you book (the duration, private or with a group, etc.).

 This is not guaranteed (unless you pay the higher rates for a private trip), but from all the game drives we did, we only had to share a jeep with another family once.
 While most other vehicles departing at the same time usually had 8-12 passengers, we had the luxury of a private game drive for a very low price.
 You see, traveling with kids has some benefits.

 Do you have more questions about taking your kids on safari?

 So, these are the answers to some of the most frequently asked questions about taking young kids on safari.
 My intention is to update this post with any other questions/answers in the future.
 So don’t hesitate to let me know if I left something unanswered.
 You can do so by leaving a comment below.

-If you found this post useful, please share it.
+If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!